merajsiddiqui/fastify-app/README.md

 ### API Endpoints

-> This application supports 2 end points one to create and store sales report and nother to calculate stats based on the report saved in postgreSQL
+> This application supports 3 end points one to create and store sales report and another to calculate stats based on the report saved in postgreSQL and the third one to just see the report databse entries

 ```
 server : http://localhost:3000